mwarning/KadNode/README.md

 ## AUTHENTICATION

-You first need to create a secret/public key pair somewhere:
+For most use cases you first need to create a secret/public key pair:

 ```
 $kadnode --auth-genkey